RodBunag/WD-Seatwork-3/readme.md

 3. Ensure each button on the landing page can navigate to the header-gallery page and the footer-gallery page.
 Provide a way to return to the landing page from these gallery pages.

+### Steps to Follow
+1. Duplicate Repository:
+Use the WD-Template-ProjectLinks to an external site. repository as a template and duplicateLinks to an external site. it for your project.

+2. Design Landing Page:
+Add a title, subtitle, description, and two buttons for navigation.
+Ensure the buttons link to the header-gallery and footer-gallery pages.

+3. Create Header and Footer Designs:
+Develop 5 different static header designs.
+Develop 5 different static footer designs.
+Develop 5 different animated header designs.
+Develop 5 different animated footer designs.

+4. Deploy Website:
+DeployLinks to an external site. your website using a hosting service Ensure all elements and navigation work correctly.

+5. Update README:
+-Revise the README file to include:
+Project title and description.
+Instructions on how to navigate and use the website.
+Any references or resources used.
+Deployment link.
+6. Testing and Verification:
+Verify that all elements are working properly, including navigation and animations.
+Ensure the website is deployed and accessible.

+### Grading Criteria
+Automatic 0: If the website is not deployed or the README is not updated.
+30 Points: Relevance and completeness of the information in the README.
+70 Points: Quality and functionality of the website output.
 ### Technology
 <!-- TODO: List of Technology Used -->
 ![HTML](https://img.shields.io/badge/HTML-E34F26?style=for-the-badge&logo=html5&logoColor=white)